Neethu9074/carbon/README.md

 1. If there is a different error, you might check/try three other things:
     1. Has the Node.js version for the repo `ui-client` been changed recently (since you last committed something without issues)?
 Check `git log .nvmrc` to find out.
 Refer to the section [Upgrading Node.js](#upgrading-nodejs) for details on how to switch to the new Node.js version.
     1. Are you using a different Node.js version than the `ui-client` repo?
 Check the output of `node --version` versus the content of `ui-client/.nvmrc`.
 You can execute `nvm use` (in the `ui-client` directory) to switch to the correct version.
     1. Execute `yarn` in the `ui-client` directory, without any arguments.
-This helps when new dependencies have been addded that have not been installed to your local `node_modules` folder.
+This helps when new dependencies have been added that have not been installed to your local `node_modules` folder.
 It is safe to do this even when your `node_modules` are up to date.

 ### I am getting flow type checking errors even though everything should be fine?